Why belong to a scandalized Catholic Church?

 Let's begin with the word "organization".
 Whenever humans gather together to meet a common goal, then we "organize".
 We form hierarchies and separate duties and responsibility based on expertise, talents and personality.
 This is true ubiquitously and seems to happen organically and naturally.
 In Organizational Behaviour we call it the 4 stages: (1) Forming (2) Storming (3) Norming (4) Performing.

 The devil hates it when people come together for a common altruistic goal, like marriage, community, worship, or business, etc. His goal is to break it up (or get control of it).
 He's really good at it.
-Strong personalities, dysfunctional behaviour, etc...
+Strong personalities, dysfunctional behaviour, selfish ambition, etc...

 Why is the Church necessary?

-Jesus knew that He needed to create robust organization, the Church, where the leaders were servants, with the risen Jesus as its head, and a leader of the apostles on earth, Peter (the first pope).
-The devil figured out what Jesus was up to and the war was on.
+Jesus knew that He needed to create robust organization, the Church, where the leaders were servants, with the risen Jesus as its head.
+He appointed a leader of the apostles on earth, Peter (the first pope).

-• The devil went after the apostles.
-Of the 12, 1 betrayed him, 1 denied him publicly, and 10 abandoned him.
-Only the Apostle John, Mother Mary, and Mary Magdalene were left at the foot of the cross, during his darkest hour.
-But Jesus outsmarted the devil and protected the 11 apostles from the Romans, by their sin of desertion.
+• The devil figured out what Jesus was up to and the war was on.
+The devil went after the apostles, 1 betrayed him, 1 denied him publicly, and 10 abandoned him.
+But Jesus outsmarted the devil and protected the 11 apostles from the Romans, using their sin of desertion.

 • Jesus countered with the Pentecost.
 120 disciples were in the upper room and Jesus sent the Holy Spirit upon them.
 This is the birth of the Church.
 Jesus gave these fearful fishermen supernatural courage, unnatural wisdom and they preached in public fearlessly.
 Thousands of people heard their preaching in their own languages and 3000 people joined that church that one day.(Acts 2)